 A vast majority of website owners seem to get this wrong.
-They instead run a synthetic testing tool, and treat the results as important, when the results from a synthentic test mean absolutely nothing to an actual site visitor.
+They instead run a synthetic testing tool and treat the results as important, when the results from a synthetic test mean absolutely nothing to an actual site visitor.

 Synthetic testing tools should not be used to measure performance, but rather as a tool to help understand a single page load, under very specific conditions.

 Tools can be very useful, but we will not get into the details of how to use these testing tools here.